ausecocloud/docker_webdav/Readme.rst

       The folder to serve.
 Default value is `/home/webdav`

     WEBDAV_HOST
       The interface to listen on.
-Default is empty to instruct Apache to listen on all interfaces.
+Default is `0.0.0.0` to instruct Apache to listen on all interfaces.

     WEBDAV_PORT